TilionDC/aTilionUtilities/README.md

 # Kit Command config
 Kit:
   # Encable or disable this feature.
 Must be either true or false.
   Enabled: true

+# Heal command config
+Heal:
+  # Encable or disable this feature.
+Must be either true or false.
+  Enabled: true

+# Feed command config
+Feed:
+  # Encable or disable this feature.
+Must be either true or false.
+  Enabled: true
 ```